dalton-herriman/free-genai-bootcamp-2025/sentence-constructor/chatgpt/PROMPT.md

 | leave   | lassen           |
 | you     | du / Sie (formal)|

-- For now, let's focus on the first part of the sentence: "Bears are at the door."
+- Let's focus on the first part: "Bears are at the door."
-- What verb would you use to describe the location of the bears in German?
-Would you use "sein" (to be) or another verb?
+- Which verb would you use for the bears' location in German?
+Would it be "sein" (to be) or another verb?
-- Also, how would you handle the plural form of "Bär" in this sentence?
+- How would you form the plural of "Bär" in this context?
 - **Example sentence structure:** Die Bären [verb] an der Tür.

-What's your attempt at translating the first part of the sentence?
+What is your attempt at translating the first part of the sentence?

+**Score:** 4/5

+**Score Reasoning:**
+- **Negative:** Gave the plural form of "Bär" in the example sentence structure but asked for the plural in a previous question.
+- **Negative:** Unnecessary introductory sentence; start directly with the vocabulary table.
+- **Positive:** Vocabulary table, reasoning, output, and conciseness are all strong.
+Prompting the student for the next step is effective.

+---